 - 2 tablespoons dried parsley

-- 2 teaspoons curry powder
+- 1.5 teaspoons curry powder

-- 2 garlic cloves, chopped (or 1 and 1/2 tablespoons garlic powder)
+- 2 garlic cloves chopped (or 1 and 1/2 tablespoons garlic powder)

-- 1 and 1/2 teaspoons of ground black pepper
+- 1 teaspoon ground black pepper

-- 1 tablespoon lemon juice
+- 2 teaspoons lemon juice

-- If planning to bake these patties, preheat the oven to 375 degrees F (190 degrees C).
+If planning to bake these patties, preheat the oven to 375 degrees F (190 degrees C).

-- Make the flax egg: simply mix 1 tablespoon of ground flaxseed meal with 3 tablespoons of water in a container.
+Make the flax egg: simply mix 1 tablespoon of ground flaxseed meal with 3 tablespoons of water in a container.
 Let sit for 5-10 minutes then whisk it quickly for 2-3 minutes before using.

-- Press into patties and coat lightly with bread crumbs.
+Press into patties and coat lightly with bread crumbs.

-- Heat a small amount of olive oil in a skillet over medium heat.
+Heat a small amount of olive oil in a skillet over medium heat.
 Pan-fry the patties until crispy, about 3 minutes on each side.

-Bake in the oven for 12-15 minutes on each side (flipping over once).
+Bake in the oven for 12-15 minutes on each side (flip the patties over once).
 Remove from the oven and let sit on the baking sheet for about 10 minutes before enjoying.